andrewthetechie/py-healthchecks.io/README.rst

    :target: https://github.com/psf/black
    :alt: Black

 A python client for healthchecks.io.
-Supports the management api and ping api
+Supports the management api and ping api.

 Features
 --------

-* TODO
+* Sync and Async clients based on HTTPX
+* Supports the management api and the ping api
+* Supports Healthchecks.io SAAS and self-hosted instances

 Requirements
 ------------

+* httpx
+* pytz
-* TODO
+* pydantic

 Installation